 Graduate Degrees - Application Process

-For applicants who are applying to start in the Fall quarter and wish to receive priority consideration for funding as Graduate Research or Teaching Assistants the deadline is:
+For MS and PhD applicants who are applying to start in the Fall quarter and wish to receive priority consideration for funding as Graduate Research or Teaching Assistants the deadline is:

 - Priority Fall - First Monday of January

 *Please note: A new PSU University Application system will be launching on September 1, 2015.
 To avoid any inconvenience associated with this transition, we recommend that Winter 2016 applicants submit the university application and pay the application fee by August 31.

 Please note: PSU switched to a new application process on September 1, 2015.
 If you have already submitted a university application and have paid the $65 application fee prior to September 1 but have not yet submitted a departmental application, please contact the department at firstname.lastname@example.org for instructions on how to apply.